Dave490/ChronoVoid/README.md

 - Minimal base building and time-freeze ability
 - The base now starts with **20 resources**, allowing you to build a turret right away
 - Turrets fire visible bullets and killing enemies yields additional resources
+- A simple leaderboard records your highest wave when the player dies
 - Local save system using `localStorage`

 Open `index.html` in a modern browser to run the demo.
 No build step is required.